 How to prepare: Rainwater harvesting is good for the environment AND a great water supply for emergencies.
 You can find rain barrels that range from 50 gallons to 5000 gallons online.
-One of the more common rain barrels you will come across is the re-purposed blue 55 gallon drum.
-Also consider planting native vegetation instead of regular lawn grass or installing a rain garden to keep water in your ground and not in the storm drain.
+We’ve reviewed them and found the best rain barrels for preppers.

 More extreme weather will mean larger wildfires, more intense floods, more intense hurricanes, and stronger regular storms.
 These are already things that a practical prepper might be prepared for, but climate change will increase the risk of all of these events.